grafana/grafana/contribute/documentation/README.md

 ### Edit a topic

-If you want to recommend a small change, such as suggesting alternative wording to language within a topic, you can edit the topic directly in GitHub.
+If you want to recommend a small change, such as suggesting a correction to a topic, you can edit the topic directly in GitHub.
 You are not required to fork and clone the repo to use this approach.

 Other small changes might include: